-As the leading supplier of ship-to-shore connectivity in commercial shipping, Inmarsat is also a stakeholder where the development of industry best practices are concerned, both as a service provider and as custodian of a global network that is secure across all touchpoints.
+As a leading supplier of yacht-to-shore connectivity in the superyacht sector, Inmarsat is also a stakeholder where the development of industry best practices are concerned, both as a service provider and as custodian of a global network that is secure across all touchpoints.
 In fact, its secure, encrypted network uses military-grade satellites, is fully approved by the highest standards of the IMO and is fully audited by the stringent standards of International Mobile Satellite Organization (IMSO).

-Based on its experience of offering a secure communication platform from the onshore office to the maritime terminals onboard ship, Inmarsat has developed security services designed to uphold cyber resilience at sea.
+Based on its experience of offering a secure communication platform from the shore to the maritime terminals onboard the superyacht, Inmarsat has developed security services designed to uphold cyber resilience at sea.
 These are most effective with Inmarsat's high-speed service Fleet Xpress and include: